compulim/til/README.md

 3. Open Krita, save as TIFF, check "Store alpha channel (transparency)"
    - Will save as TIFF 128-bit
 4. `JxrEncApp -i krita.tif -o final.jxr -q 1`

+My thinking:

+- JPEG XR rooted from Windows HD Photo
+   - Windows, Xbox, and DirectX are using it
+   - Tool + SDK is open source on Linux as [libjxr-tools](https://packages.debian.org/sid/libjxr-tools), but it's quite restrictive and not working most of the time
+   - Another SDK is a Windows OS component called Windows Imaging Component (WIC)
+   - Color space is assumed scRGB and gamma is assumed 1.0
+- Windows Photos app supports HDR photos for both JPEG XR, JPEG XL, but HDR photos in TIFF and PNG will show in SDR, not HDR
+- Windows Photos can re-save any photos to JPEG XR, but only save as SDR
+   - A 3P converter app using WIC seems behave the same way, only save as SDR
+- ffmpeg is limited on TIFF supports over pixel formats
+   - SDR pixel formats (<= 8 bit) is generally good, but for HDR, seems only support one pixel format: rgb48
+   - libjxr-tools accept quite a lot of pixel formats on HDR
+   - However, ffmpeg and libjxr-tools don't overlap their support on pixel formats
+- How to convert HDR photos to JPEG XR
+   - Given HDR photo in JPEG XL format
+      - If input is not JPEG XL, (e.g. PNG and TIFF from DaVinci Resolve), use ffmpeg to convert it into JPEG XL
+         - Must have proper color space (Rec.2020) and color transformation function (Rec.2100 ST2084 PQ), Windows Photos must open it in HDR
+   - Use [Krita](https://krita.org/) to convert JPEG XL into TIFF
+      - Possibly an image with 32-bit per pixel, a 128-bit RGBA floating point image
+      - ffmpeg do not support this file format
+   - Use libjxr-tools to convert the TIFF into JPEG XR

 Read related from [Reddit](https://www.reddit.com/r/editing/comments/ovcisw/comment/k1660hv/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button).